-During the year ended June 30, 2018, the District amended its budget as required by State law and to reflect current levels of revenue and anticipated expenditures.
-The General Fund's actual revenues exceeded budget by approximately \$1.5 million while actual expenditures were \$3.7 million below budgeted amounts.
+During the year ended June 30, 2020, the District amended its budget as required by State law and to reflect current levels of revenue and anticipated expenditures.
+The General Fund's actual revenues were less than budget by approximately \$1.3 million while actual expenditures were approximately \$5.6 million below budgeted amounts.

 Over the course of the year, the Board of Trustees revised the budget from time to time.
-Budget amendments included adjustments expenditure increases of approximately \$8.1 million.
-Changes included increases to instruction and facilities acquisition and construction.
+Budget amendments included expenditure increases of approximately \$8.6 million.
+Changes included increases to all functions with the most significant increase related to instruction.